CtrlOn/con-maze/README.md

 ## Level building

 File `level.dat` contains information about level.
 It can be edited with a text editor.
-The way it works is explained in itself.
+The way it works is explained inside.

 ### level.dat
 ```ansi